ring-lang/ring/README.md

 <a name="visual-implementation"></a>
 ## 🖌️Visual Implementation

-The Ring programming language is designed using the PWCT visual programming tool
+The Ring programming language is designed using the PWCT visual programming tool.

+We designed the Ring compiler and VM using CPWCT, which generates ANSI C code.

+Using PWCT, we have full control over the generated code, ensuring it is identical to hand‑written C.

 <a name="smart-memory-management-system"></a>
 ## ♻️Smart Memory Management System